adamaveray/blight/README.md

 	`Tags: Example Tag, Other Tag`

-- **Category**: A category to group the post under.
+- **Category**/**Categories**: A category or categories to group the post under.
 Similar to _tags_, it should be written in a human-readable format, as a URL-friendly versions will be generated automatically.

 	`Category: General`

+	`Categories: General, Special`

 - **Summary**: A summary of the post's content, in a single line of plaintext